TRF Exclusive Interview with Zohrab Markarian, Jordanian Royal Photographer

 We would like to thank Mr Markarian for taking the time to grant us this interview.Filed under Jordanian Royals

-Tagged Interview, King Hussein, Zohrab Markarian.
+Tagged Interview, King Hussein of Jordan, Zohrab Markarian.